chenashkenazi/phone_book/README.md

 ### Get contacts
 Get all contact from the database

-The list of contact that returned is ordered by asceding order of the first names.
+The list of contact that returned is ordered by ascending order of the first names:

 ```bash
 curl -X GET http://localhost:8000/contacts/
 ```
-Optional parameters to add:
+Optional parameters:

 ```bash
 curl -X GET http://localhost:8000/contacts/?limit=10&page=1&favorites=true